+Why Did Salman Khan Cancel His Wedding 5 Days Before The Big Day?
 Aishwarya Rai To Be Blamed?
-Why Did Salman Khan Cancel His Wedding 5 Days Before The Big Day?

 Salman Khan and marriage - it seems like these two words can never be put together!
 Salman Khan has had affairs with many B-town beauties - Somy Ali, Sangeeta Bijlani, Aishwarya Rai and Katrina Kaif.
-But none of his affair was strong enough to see the morning of his wedding day.
-Producer Sajid Nadiadwala, who shares an amicable bond with Salman, reveals that once Salman wanted to get married, but he did not because his 'mood got changed' at the last moment.
+But none of his affairs was strong enough to see the morning of his wedding day.
+Producer Sajid Nadiadwala, who shares an amicable bond with Salman, revealed that once Salman wanted to get married, but he did not because his 'mood got changed' at the last moment.
 We wonder if Aishwarya Rai was the reason behind Salman's 'change of heart'?

 Sajid Nadiadwala Reveals..

-While promoting Housefull 4 on Kapil Sharma's show, Sajid revealed "Salman (Khan) had gotten an attack in 1999 of getting married.
+While promoting Housefull 4 on The Kapil Sharma Show, Sajid revealed, "Salman (Khan) had gotten an attack in 1999 of getting married.
 He already had a girl, I had to find one for myself.
 Salman's father's birthday is on November 18, so we had decided to tie the knot on the same date."

 Salman Changed His Mind Just Five Days Before The Wedding